lapotolo/CompetitiveProgramming/problems/Inversion Count/README.md

-In particular for every element we use the add BIT operation to record the fact that we encoutered that elements and then we increment the number of inversions by a the number of values smaller than the current element.
+In particular for every element we use the add BIT operation to record the fact that we encoutered that elements and then we increment the number of inversions by the number of values smaller than the current element.

 This number is given by the prefix-sum up to position i in the data structure used for keeping the cumulative frequencies,